mentatsolutions/empress-blog-netlify-casper-template/page/chris-manson.md

 I hav BSc and ME degrees in Petroleum Engineering from the Colorado School of Mines and have worked all over the world on a variety of complex drilling projects.
 During the oil and gas downturn I discovered the world of Bitcoin and have been fascinated by it ever since.
 You can find me on Twitter and GitHub.

-I live in Denver, CO.
+I live in the Mile High City of Denver, CO.